PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 {{% feature-state for_k8s_version="v1.23" state="alpha" %}}

 {{< note >}}
-Recovery from failing PVC expansion by users is available as an alpha feature since Kubernetes 1.23.
+Recovery from failing PVC expansion by users is available as an alpha feature since PlaidCloud 1.23.
 The `RecoverVolumeExpansionFailure` feature must be enabled for this feature to work.
 Refer to the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) documentation for more information.
 {{< /note >}}

 If the feature gates `ExpandPersistentVolumes` and `RecoverVolumeExpansionFailure` are both